jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

 #Configuring IBM Bluemix billing for IBM DevOps Services
 Last modified: 16 December 2014

-All IBM&reg; DevOps Services projects include an allowance of free services.
+All IBM&reg; DevOps Services Bluemix projects include an allowance of free services.
 If you exceed your allowances, your work is interrupted.
 To avoid interruptions, set up an IBM&reg; Bluemix billing account and configure your services.

 If you plan to use the Delivery Pipeline and Track & Plan services beyond the free allowance, you must configure both services.
 Each service requires a separate billing configuration.